 Choose whether or not to include highlighting and notes in the print view.
 Depending on your browser, you may have to change print options to include background colors.

-Jennifer T. Beach is Special Counsel at Jenner & Block LLP, in Chicago, where she focuses her practice on complex commercial litigation, appellate issues, and ERISA.
-Ms. Beach is a Steering Committee Member of Jenner & Block’s Women’s Forum, a Member of the Chicago Bar Association, and a Board Member of the Girls in the Game Auxiliary Board.
-She earned her J.D. magna cum laude from Washington University School of Law, where she was Order of the Coif; her M.S. from Washington University George Warren Brown School of Social Work; and her B.A. summa cum laude from Washington University, Phi Beta Kappa.
+Jennifer T. Beach is Special Counsel at Jenner & Block LLP, in Chicago, where she focuses her practice on business and ERISA litigation.
+Ms. Beach is a Law360 Editorial Advisory Board Member, Benefits, and is coeditor of her firm’s ERISA litigation handbook.
+She was a judicial clerk for the Wisconsin Supreme Court.
+Ms. Beach earned her J.D. magna cum laude from Washington University School of Law, where she was Order of the Coif, Executive Editor for the Washington Law Review, and a teaching assistant for Legal Writing; her M.S. from Washington University George Warren Brown School of Social Work; and her B.A. summa cum laude and Phi Beta Kappa from Washington University.

 Laura C. Bishop is a Chicago attorney who focuses her practice on litigation.
 Ms. Bishop is a Board Member of the Domestic Violence Legal Clinic and a Member of the American and Chicago Bar Associations.
 She earned her B.A. from the University of Chicago and her J.D. cum laude from Harvard Law School, where she served as a Managing Editor of the Harvard Environmental Law Review.
 Prior to law school, she served as the Chief Research Assistant to Hon.
 Richard A. Posner at the University of Chicago Law School.